Posted on August 27 2015

 What is gold-vermile?

 The difference between gold-plated and gold-vermile is that vermile is a thin layer of gold over sterling silver.
 The color may still change with regular wear but the sterling layer is better for those sensitive to base metals and gold-plated jewelry.

 I personally choose to only use 14K gold or 14K gold-filled in all of my designs as the quality of both will last my customers for years to come and reduces the chance of reactions on the skin.
-Hopefully this helps shed a little light on a tricky subject!
-In the next post we'll cover the difference between silver, copper and base metals.
+Hopefully, this helps shed a little light on a tricky subject!
+If you're interested in learning more about silver I have a post on that here.